yangke-release/chucky-ng/README.md

 This modified version of Chucky is based on the [original version](https://github.com/a0x77n/chucky-ng) written by Alwin Maier and [Fabian Yamaguchi](http://codeexploration.blogspot.de/).

-For the orgiginal idea, you can refer to [Chucky: Exposing Missing Checks in Source Code for Vulnerability Discovery](http://user.informatik.uni-goettingen.de/~fyamagu/pdfs/2014-oakland.pdf)
+For the orginal idea, you can refer to [Chucky: Exposing Missing Checks in Source Code for Vulnerability Discovery](http://user.informatik.uni-goettingen.de/~fyamagu/pdfs/2014-oakland.pdf)
  Fabian Yamaguchi, Christian Wressnegger, Hugo Gascon, and K. Rieck *ACM Conference on Computer and Communications Security (CCS)*